-Most of the affiliate marketers fail to make any money because they focus ONLY on the sales, not serving their audience.
+Most affiliate marketers fail to make any money because they focus ONLY on the sales, not serving their audience.

 Serve your audience first, and money comes later.
 If you can align your mindset that way, you’ll become successful at affiliate marketing.
 So yes, your mindset is everything.

 - 2. Affiliate Marketing PROs and CONs